mmartinello/patroni-docker/README.md

 * [pgRouting](https://pgrouting.org/) extends the PostGIS / PostgreSQL
 geospatial database to provide geospatial routing functionality.

+* [pgvector](https://github.com/pgvector/pgvector) is an extension to add support for vector similarity search to PostgreSQL.

 #### Additional PostgreSQL versions:

 This Docker image also allows to install additional PostgreSQL major versions